 - You can muddle up fresh herbs, like a couple of basil or cilantro leaves, for garden-fresh flavor or add a skinny slice of serrano or jalapeño pepper for heat.
 Strawberry basil (not shown) and grapefruit serrano (shown in the photo above, on the left) are both great combinations.

-- Add a splash of fruit juice to your shaker.
+- Add a small splash of fruit juice or even jam/compote to your shaker.
 Fresh squeezed grapefruit juice is one of my favorites because it cuts through the flavor of the tequila.
 Pomegranate or cranberry juice would be festive during the holidays.